lenilsonjr/Blog/content/minimalism.md

 I remember dismissing the idea after putting some thought in it.

-A few months later I had to search for an apartment near the campus (I was studying I.T. on a small town called [Belo Jardim]() at the moment).
+A few months later I had to search for an apartment near the campus (I was studying I.T. on a small town called [Belo Jardim](https://en.wikipedia.org/wiki/Belo_Jardim) at the moment).

-My worry wasn't finding a good place, but all the stuff I was going to need to buy or get from my family.
+My worry wasn't about finding a good place, but rather all the stuff I was going to need to buy or get from my family.
 Bedroom, all the kitchen stuff, etc.

 Luckily, I found someone that was looking for a roommate.
 He and his previous roommate had basically furnished the entire place so I brought only my bed, a desk and a couch.
 Still, I had A LOT of small stuff.
 Those things that you bring in your life and can't remember why they're there.

 One year passed and I dropped out school and got back to my parents house.
-Luckily for me, my transition was very smooth since I hadn't a lot of furniture.
+Luckily for me, my transition was very smooth since I haven't a lot of furniture.

 At the time, me and [Allan](https://twitter.com/allancarlos_1) were working on a brand new startup and he moved to my hometown, renting a furnished room (literally, a bedroom with a bathroom and a desk that could be turned into a bed.
-There was like six rooms like these in the building and a common area with the kitchen.
+There was like six rooms like these in the building and a common area with a kitchen.
 No, it wasn't a hostel).

 He literally moved to another place and brought only one or two backpacks.